-N ature of flooding Flooding implications General Residential, commercial & industrial development Caravan parks & tourist developments Hazard Flood b Storage cj d e low; in effect the floodwater forms a pond Evacuation of people and persons may be difficult and require boat or helicopter, often at some risk to the operators There may be danger to personal safety developments on flood storage and flood behaviour needs to be addressed b) Whilst new development is not generally considered appropriate in a high hazard area, it may be acceptable under certain conditions.
+Nature of flooding Flooding implications General Residential, commercial & industrial development Caravan parks & tourist developments Hazard Flood Storage generally be 1m or more b) The velocity of floodwaters is low; in effect the floodwater forms a pond c) Evacuation of people and persons may be difficult and require boat or helicopter, ofter at some risk to the operators d) There may be danger to personal safety e) Social disruption and financial loss could be high developments on flood storage and flood behaviour needs to be addressed b) Whilst new development is not generally considered appropriate in a high hazard area, it may be acceptable under certain conditions.
 Such conditions should be based on a detailed review of the impact of the development on flooding and the potential hazard to the proposed development development on land below the FPL will be permitted which is likely to place the owner or occupants (including their property) at risk from flooding or generate demand for emergency services or place others involved in evacuation at risk b) Where new development has potential to cause a significant reduction in flood storage capacity or change in flood behaviour, the proponent will need to demonstrate the proposal will not cause a significant increase in flood levels or flood hazard.
-Need to also provide adequate compensating works for flood storage, together with an engineering report to support the application. c) The feasibility of effective evacuation is to be demonstrated that the displacement of these people will not significantly add to the overall cost and community disruption caused by the flood.
-The difficulty of evacuating flood affected people may be because of: The number of people requiring assistance Depth &amp; velocity of flood may be because and like Mobility of people Distance to flood free ground to necessary rural dwelling houses and associated outbuildings b) Floor levels to be 500mm above 1% AEP or highest known flood.
+Need to also provide adequate compensating works for flood storage, together with an engineering report to support the application. c) The feasibility of effective evacuation is to be demonstrated to Council including permanent, fail-safe, measures to ensure the timely, orderly and safe evacuation of people form the area.
+It is also to be demonstrated that the displacement of these people will not significantly add to the overall cost and community disruption caused by the flood.
+The difficulty of evacuating flood affected people may be because of: • The number of people requiring assistance • Depth & velocity of floodwaters • Wading problems due uneven ground, fences and like • Mobility of people • Distance to flood free ground to necessary rural dwelling houses and associated outbuildings b) Floor levels to be 500mm above 1% AEP or highest known flood.
 Any part of the dwelling which is non-habitable and below the flood level shall be constructed of non-compatible materials. c) Non-habitable and minor additions may be permitted below the FPL, provided any part of the new building or structure below that level is built from flood compatible materials d) All applications must be accompanied by a report from a structural or civil engineer, demonstrating that the building or structure can withstand the force and duration of flood waters, including debris and buoyancy forces as appropriate.
-As part of the consulting engineers' report, it will be necessary to demonstrate to the satisfaction of Council that fail-safe access for the evacuation of occupants is available e) The application must be able to demonstrate that the development would not impede the free flow of water so as to have an impact on adjoining properties or the distribution of floodwaters in the floodplain be given to caravan parks because: They are often difficult to evacuate, a fact compounded by permaner vans, visitors lacking flood awareness Caravans are easily damaged Caravans can float way an obstruct bridge waterways or create other hazards b) Primitive camping grounds will be considered providing that any permanent facilities associated with the provision of water supply, toilet and refuse disposal are in keeping with th basic needs of the camping ground, and can be shown to withstand the force and duration of flooding, and will no adversely impact on river wate quality under flood conditions c) No approval will be considered for any permanent facilities associated with caravan parks or tourist accommodation including: Permanent or non-flexible connection to services suc as power, water and sewerage Permanent residency area of caravan parks Relocatable homes (home not being capable of being registered under the traffic Act) The subdivision of lots for separate occupation sites Permanent flood control works
+As part of the consulting engineers' report, it will be necessary to demonstrate to the satisfaction of Council that fail-safe access for the evacuation of occupants is be given to caravan parks because: • They are often difficult to evacuate, a fact compounded by permanent vans, visitors lacking flood awareness • Caravans are easily damaged • Caravans can float way and